Murder suspect walks free as Hong Kong, Taiwan authorities clash

 Chan was arrested by Hong Kong police in March 2018 and authorities there were only able to find evidence against him for money laundering.

-Lam reluctantly agreed to withdraw the extradition bill two-and-a-half months after anti-government protests escalated in June, although its formal withdrawal is unlikely to end the unrest.
+Hong Kong’s leader Carrie Lam reluctantly agreed to withdraw the extradition bill two-and-a-half months after anti-government protests escalated in June, although its formal withdrawal is unlikely to end the unrest.

 Protesters are angry about what they see as Beijing encroaching on Hong Kong’s “one country, two systems” formula enshrined during the handover from British to Chinese rule in 1997.
 That formula allows the city wide-ranging freedoms not available on the mainland, such as an independent judiciary.